 many others are poor sellers and not much in demand unless they are the first model of that typewriter.
 Simply check eBay to confirm that.

-Antique typewriters from the turn of the century or earlier, and typewriters & early office machines that have a different appearance from the norm, and are usually of interest.
+Antique typewriters from the turn of the century or earlier, and typewriters & early office machines that have a different appearance from the norm, are usually of interest.

 If you will look at the pictures that I have provided here, and visit the

-Typewriter Past Sales page you will get a sense of what I mean.
+Typewriter Past Sales page you will get a better sense of what I mean.

 Desirable types include typewriters called Index typewriters.
 These vintage typewriters have unusual indexing devices instead of standard keyboards (like the machine to the right).
 Most index style typewriters sell in the 300 - 3000 dollar range depending on the